NBISweden/workshop-reproducible-research/docs/git.md

 git commit -m "add initial files"
 ```

 The `-m` option adds a commit message.
 This should be a short description of what the commit contains.

+!!! note
     If you forget to add `-m` and just run `git commit`, a terminal editor will open and prompt you to write a commit message.
 This can be confusing if you are not used to using a terminal editor, so try to remember the `-m` flag.

 * Run `git status` (yep, again!).
 It should tell you "*nothing to commit, working directory clean*".
 * Now, let's edit a file.
 Open up `environment.yml` in your favorite editor, and change the version of bowtie2 to a different value, e.g. `bowtie2=2.1`.